 For landfill charges, see our Fees and Charges page.

 Council operates waste transfer stations throughout the district with facilities provided at Clinton, Clydevale, Lawrence, Milton, Maclennan, Owaka, Papatowai, Tapanui and Taieri Mouth.

-All our transfer stations accept general household waste (in reasonable quantities) and some of the larger facilities accept recyclables (including glass).
+All our transfer stations accept general household waste (in reasonable quantities) and some of the larger facilities accept recyclables (glass is accepted for free but is currently not recycled).
 Opening hours for each transfer station vary, with the busier facilities open longer and more often, and some of the smaller facilities operating on a 'key' basis.

 Transfer station customers are charged based on their waste volume.
 Payment options include cash and cheque.
 Council sets the fees and charges annually.
 See our Fees and Charges page for the latest costs.

 What types of waste can be disposed of at transfer stations: